 Even with the new Rush models for 2020, Gumotex still claim their Framura IK is their fastest boat.
 For coastal ‘yaking the numbers certainly look great:

 That’s 29.5″ and about as wide as you’d want to be in a proper IK.
-I see that in France it appears to be homologated for use as a kosher ‘Cat C, 10km from shore’ sea kayak while in North America it’s sold as a Swing EX.
+I see that in France it’s homologated for use as a kosher ‘Cat C, 10km from shore’ sea kayak while in North America it’s sold as a Swing EX.
+See the comparison table.

-As for pressures, the Framura will run 0.2 bar/2.9psi, not the 0.25 bar of the Seawave.
-But I also hear that the Gumo recommended max pressures are on the conservative side: the sides can be run up to 50% higher with great improvements in rigidity (the floor runs an 0.2 bar PRV so can’t be over-pressured).
+As for pressures, the Framura runs a disappointing 0.2 bar/2.9psi, not the 0.25 bar of the Seawave.
+But I read that Gumo-recommended max pressures are on the conservative side: the side tubes can be run up to 50% higher with great improvements in rigidity (the floor runs an 0.2 bar PRV so can’t be over-pressured).
 I also read somewhere they got 12kph out of a Framura while testing at sea.
 The best I ever got out of my Java or Incept was a short burst of 10kph.

-Must say I like the look of the 4.1-metre-long Framura which by the way is a nice spot on the Italian Riviera, not far from Portofino.
+I like the look of the 4.1-metre-long Framura but I liked my Seawave more.
+Framura, by the way, is a nice spot on the Italian Riviera, not far from Portofino.
 Not, as I thought, a hint that the new boat uses a frame(ura) to maintain rigidity.
 That rarely works with IKs, in my experience.
-More Framura pics below; stills from this video.
-See also this.
+You do wonder if the new hybrid Rush 2 supercedes 2015 Framura.

 More Framura in this video.
 See also this.

 I’m not convinced the 0.2 bar Framura is that much faster than a longer, stiffer Seawave.
 And I also suspect it has not been such a sales success either.
 Perhaps claiming the former has something to do with the latter.